docker/docs/ee/ucp/authorization/group-resources.md

 > Resource types that can be placed into a Kubernetes namespace include: Pods,
 > Deployments, NetworkPolicies, Nodes, Services, Secrets, and many more.

-Resources are placed into a namespace when you create a kubernetes object.
+Resources are placed into a namespace when you create a Kubernetes object.
 A drop down displays all available namespaces and one must be selected.

 ## Swarm collection